 Roanoke Island will sound familiar to history buffs because it was home to the Lost Colony of 1587.
 Under the governorship of John White, a group of 117 British settlers landed on Roanoke Island in August of 1587.
 White returned to England for supplies, and due to wars with Spain, was delayed in his return until August of 1590.
 To his perplexed surprise, there wasn’t any trace of the settlers or their possessions, except one carved work on a wooden post, “Croatoan.”
 They had vanished and the mystery of their disappearance has never been solved.

 North Carolina was settled by Quaker populations strongly opposed to slavery while South Carolina embraced the practice.
 Both states were home to vast Antebellum plantations.
 South Carolina was devoted to the more labor-intensive cotton crop which thrived in its climate and landscape.
 North Carolina relied on tobacco as its cash crop but always had produce farms and vineyards.

-Colonialists and plantation farmers raised Scuppernong grapes alongside more traditional European varietals, French hybrids, Vitis Labrusca, fruit orchards, and tobacco fields.
+Colonialists and plantation farmers raised Scuppernong / Muscadine grapes alongside more traditional European varietals, French hybrids, Vitis Labrusca, fruit orchards, and tobacco fields.
 The Scuppernong is particularly well suited to the warm and humid climates and are known for their sweet, musky, rustic wines.